-240v AC Panel, etc.

-This panel is designed for those items having too much load for the batteries and inverter, thus requiring either shorepower or the generator to supply AC power.
+AC Panel Shore 2 (right) is designed for those items having too much load for the batteries and inverter, thus requiring either shorepower or the generator to supply AC power.
+The high amperage water heater and air-conditioning systems are best supplied with a shorepower cord to inlet #2 which bypasses the inverter and goes right to AC Panel #2.